bowenyu066/language-shapes-reasoning/final_blog.md

 | Gemini-2.5-Flash | 81.2% | 80.8% | 82.9% | 80.2% |
 | DeepSeek-V3.2 | 88.5% | 87.7% | 88.5% | 85.0% |

-These results confirm that sufficiently trained models achieve near-equivalent reasoning performance regardless of which linguistic representation encodes the problem.
+These results confirm that sufficiently trained models achieve nearly equivalent reasoning performances across different linguistic representations that encode the problem.
 The small gaps that do exist likely reflect residual differences in training data coverage rather than fundamental representation limitations.
-This establishes a critical premise: for well-trained models, the "semantic latent space" is stable—the model has learned to decouple *meaning* from *encoding*.
+This establishes a critical premise: for well-trained models, the "semantic latent space" is stable.
+The model has learned to decouple **meaning** from **encoding**.

 **Intrinsic Density: Character-Level Analysis.** Having established reasoning invariance, we examine whether different representations exhibit different intrinsic densities.
 Figures 2–4 show the distribution of raw output character lengths across languages.